-- As audit procedures for completeness of liabilities related to purchase and selling, general and administrative expenses (excluding personnel expenses and depreciation), the engagement team vouched with records at bank accounts related to payments made in the period between the following day of the balance sheet date and 10 days later with supporting documents.
-However, although the cutoff date of payments of liabilities at the audited company was usually at month-end and they were paid at the following sufficient appropriate audit evidence on the completeness of liabilities.
+3As audit procedures for completeness of liabilities related to purchase and selling, general and administrative expenses (excluding personnel expenses and depreciation), the engagement team vouched with records at bank accounts related to payments made in the period between the following day of the balance sheet date and 10 days later with supporting documents.

+However, although the cutoff date of payments of liabilities at the audited company was usually at month-end and they were paid at the following month-end, the engagement team did not plan and perform audit procedures for obtaining sufficient appropriate audit evidence on the completeness of liabilities.
 They needed to examine expanding the period of deposit payment records subject to verification, and verifying whether there were any invoices received on and after the date of the financial statements that should have been recorded as liabilities.
-(Auditing Standards Committee Statement No. 500, paragraph 5) - In verifying the accuracy of inventory, the engagement team observed a physical inventory as part of its substantive audit procedures.